ldcc/om/README.md

 }

 /**
- * inquire by using a DML-like-DSL syntax which implement by kotlin `infix` function
  * SELECT * FROM .pet WHERE name REGEXP 'i' || sex = 'm' ORDER BY birth asc LIMIT 3 OFFSET 0;
  */
 fun pselect3() {